optimizedlearning/aclab-blog/_posts/2024-07-03-quasi-monte-carlo.markdown

         f(x) = f(1) - \int_{x}^{1} f'(y) dy = f(1) - \int_{0}^{1} \mathbf{1}[0, y] (x) f'(y) dy
 $$

-Then first we spell out the definition of the approximation difference by selecting arbitrary sequence og $x_1, \cdotsm, x_n \in [0,1]$:
+Then first we spell out the definition of the approximation difference by selecting arbitrary sequence of $x_1, \cdots, x_n \in [0,1]$:

 $$
 \begin{align*}